MicrosoftDocs/power-automate-docs/articles/desktop-flows/introduction.md

 # Introduction to desktop flows

 > [!WARNING]
-> - We've identified an issue with Power Automate for desktop where your runs may fail with the errors “CredentialAuthenticationFailed” or “GeneralScriptExecutionError” after installing the Windows update for June 2023.
-This issue impacts all Power Automate for desktop versions 2.28 or higher.
+> - There's an issue with Power Automate for desktop where your runs may fail with the errors “CredentialAuthenticationFailed” or “GeneralScriptExecutionError” after installing the Windows update for June 2023.
+This issue impacts all Power Automate for desktop versions 2.28 or later version.
 More information: [.NET Framework June 2023 Security and Quality Rollup - .NET Blog ](https://devblogs.microsoft.com/dotnet/dotnet-framework-june-2023-security-and-quality-rollup/)
 > - To fix this issue, upgrade Power Automate for desktop to the latest version: [2.33]( https://go.microsoft.com/fwlink/?linkid=2102613)
 > - If you have a requirement to use an older version, patched updates will be provided for the versions [2.28](https://go.microsoft.com/fwlink/?linkid=2239808), [2.29](https://go.microsoft.com/fwlink/?linkid=2239591), [2.30](https://go.microsoft.com/fwlink/?linkid=2239716), [2.31](https://go.microsoft.com/fwlink/?linkid=2239809), and [2.32](https://go.microsoft.com/fwlink/?linkid=2239592).